musclepull/montauklabs/README.md

 - I use the the website to get an idea of the patent API: https://patentsview.org/apis/api-endpoints/patents

 - Instead of the dropdown selection to select the three companies, I use Material UI Table Component to display them.

-  Each company has an assignee_id, that then uses the following api, ex: https://api.patentsview.org/patents/query?q={%22_and%22:[{%22_gte%22:{%22patent_date%22:%222017-02-01%22}},{%22assignee_id%22:%22b1094623-3d25-49e1-938c-197aca941ecf%22}]}&f=[%22patent_number%22,%22patent_date%22,%22cpc_section_id%22]&o={%22per_page%22:%2010000}&s=[{%22patent_date%22:%22asc%22}] , where assignee_id = b1094623-3d25-49e1-938c-197aca941ecf.
+- Each company has an assignee_id, that then uses an API URL to retrieve the data described below

-  This returns patent date from the past 5 years from current date which each patent being broken down into cpc_section_id.
+- The API returns patent date from the past 5 years from current date which each patent being broken down into cpc_section_id.
 As mentioned in the requirements document, I have only returned the first cpc_section_id entry.
-However, I DID create an alternate function called loadAlternatePatentData(assingnee_id) in ./frontend/src/domains/app/thunks/load-data.js file.
+However, I DID create an alternate function called loadAlternatePatentData(assingnee_id) in  `./frontend/src/domains/app/thunks/load-data.js`.
 This does return the patent data broken down and grouped into each cpc_section_id.
 However, stacked bar charts will not work to display them.
 Would suggest pie charts by date.

-  I use recharts to create the stacked bar chart which reveals the necessary data on hover.
-The ticks are set up as YYYY-MM-01.
+- I use recharts (https://recharts.org/en-US/) to create the stacked bar chart which reveals the necessary data on hover.
+The ticks are set up as YYYY-MM-01 intervals.

 ### **Setup**